jashkenas/coffeescript/TAME.md

 ### autocb

-Most of the time, a tamed function will call its callback and return at the same time.
-To get this behavior "for free", you can simply name this callback `autocb` and it will fire whenever your tamed function returns.
+Most of the time, an iced function will call its callback and return at the same time.
+To get this behavior "for free", you can simply name this callback `autocb` and it will fire whenever your iced function returns.
 For instance, the above example could be equivalently written as:

 ```coffeescript